herenhuang/myplace/QUIZ_GENERATOR_PROMPT.md

 ## Red Flags to Avoid

-❌ **"Explorer" and "Adventurer" in same list** → Too similar ❌ **"Planner" and "Organizer" in same list** → Too similar ❌ **Only 5 questions** → Not enough data (need 8-10)
+### Word Matrix Issues:
+❌ **Similar words in same list** → "Explorer" and "Adventurer" (both seek new experiences) ❌ **Words that fail grammar test** → "Behavior-Focused" doesn't answer "What's your style?"
+❌ **Role titles as secondWords** → "Process Builder", "Culture Builder" (awkward) ❌ **Made-up compounds** → "Budgeteer", "Growth-Pusher" (unnatural) ❌ **Adjective phrases** → "Detail-Focused" (not a noun archetype)

+### Question Issues:
+❌ **Wrong number of questions** → Need EXACTLY 8 (not 6, not 10)
 ❌ **4 options per question** → Should be EXACTLY 3 + custom input
+❌ **Hypothetical scenarios** → "What would you do if..." (triggers analytical thinking) ❌ **Abstract preferences** → "How do you work?" (not immediate/visceral) ❌ **Self-assessment options** → "I'm very organized" (what they think, not what they DO) ❌ **"Should" language** → "How should you handle this?" (not gut response) ❌ **Vague scenarios** → "Someone asks for feedback" (lacks specificity) ❌ **No emotional hook** → Questions that don't create pressure/discomfort/excitement

+### Structure Issues:
-❌ **No warnings in explanation prompt** → AI will make up names ❌ **Questions don't map to dimensions** → Results won't be accurate ❌ **Branching on every question** → Too complex
+❌ **No warnings in explanation prompt** → AI will make up names ❌ **Questions don't map to dimensions** → Results won't be accurate ❌ **Branching on every question** → Too complex for story-matrix ❌ **No custom input enabled** → Misses nuance

+### Examples of Fixes:
-❌ **No custom input** → Misses nuance
+❌ → ✅
-❌ **Vague preference questions** → "How do you work?" instead of "It's Monday 9am, your inbox has 47 emails.
+- "How do you work?" → "It's Monday 9am.
+Your inbox has 47 emails.
 What do you do first?"
-❌ **Self-assessment options** → "I'm very organized" instead of "Color-code my calendar by project" ❌ **Hypothetical scenarios** → "What would you do if..." instead of "You're in [situation].
-What happens?"
+- "I'm very organized" → "Color-code my calendar by project and set 3 alarms"
+- "What would you do if someone disagreed?" → "Your manager just said you're wrong in front of the team.
+You..."
+- "Growth-Pusher" → "Growth Catalyst" or "Developer"
+- "Behavior-Focused" → "Pragmatist" or "Analyst"

 ---

 ## Success Metrics

 A great story-matrix quiz should:
+1. **Trigger gut reactions** - Users respond instinctively, not analytically
+2. **Feel visceral** - Questions create immediate emotional responses
-1. Feel personalized (users say "this is so me!")
+3. **Feel personalized** - Users say "this is so me!" or "how did this know?"
-2. Have distinct outcomes (100 truly different combinations)
-3. Ask engaging questions (storytelling, not abstract)
-4. Generate consistent names (no "Natural Explorer" confusion)
-5. Include alternatives (shows nuance)
-6. Be completable in 3-5 minutes (8 questions)
+4. **Have 100 distinct outcomes** - Every combination makes sense when spoken aloud
+5. **Generate natural names** - "Direct Coach" sounds right, not forced
+6. **Include meaningful alternatives** - Shows nuance in results
+7. **Be completable in 3-4 minutes** - 8 questions, each takes 20-30 seconds
+8. **Pass quality validation** - Achieves 9/9 on QUIZ_QUALITY_CHECKER.md

+**If your quiz meets these metrics, it's ready for production!** 🎉

 ---